Discuss Forum

 Solve RBI Grade B Previous Year Papers

-Path to Becoming an RBI Grade B Officer
+What is the path to becoming an RBI Grade B officer?

 If you are planning a career in banking, becoming an RBI Grade B Officer is a great choice.
 The RBI Grade B Exam is conducted by the Reserve Bank of India at the national level and offers a good salary along with a highly respected position.
 The selection process has three stages: Phase I, Phase II, and an Interview.
 Candidates who clear Phase I move on to Phase II, and those who meet the Phase II cut-off are called for the final interview.
 Once selected, candidates begin a 2-year probation period, which can be extended to 4 years if required.